Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Change method signature (parameters, return type, or name) and update all call sites.'
-It specifies the verb ('Change'), resource ('method signature'), and scope ('update all call sites'), distinguishing it from sibling tools like rename_symbol (which might only rename) or extract_method (which creates new methods).
+The description clearly states 'Change method signature (parameters, return type, or name) and update all call sites.'
+It uses a specific verb (change) and resource (method signature), and distinguishes this from sibling tools like rename_symbol or refactoring tools that only affect one aspect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.